 A gentle touch can do wonders to help anyone feel loved and cared for.
 For an infant that may be going through a fussy period or may be experiencing colic, a gentle touch can help to quiet them in the moment as well as nurture their growth and development, communication and learning.

-Vanessa Doherty, a teli Pediatric Occupational Therapist, has just been accredited in May, through both the International Association of Infant Massage and Infant Massage USA as a Certified Educator for Infant Massage.
+Vanessa Doherty, a teli Pediatric Occupational Therapist, is accredited through both the International Association of Infant Massage and Infant Massage USA as a Certified Educator for Infant Massage.
 “I am excited to bring the benefits of infant massage to the children with whom teli is providing Early Intervention services.
 Particularly for children with developmental delays, infant massage techniques can have a soothing effect on a child.”

 What is Infant Massage?

 Infant massage had its beginnings in the 1970’s as a technique to quiet premature infants isolated in Neonatal Intensive Care Units with urgent medical needs, as well as in orphanages where human touch had been limited.
 Incorporating gentle skin to skin touch encouraged sleep and weight gain reducing the risk of infection and other health issues.

 The foundation of infant massage is gentle motion in a particular area of an infant’s body, be it the arm, leg, neck, or belly.
 The repetitive motion over a short period of time can help to loosen muscle tightness, relieve soreness and increase blood flow.

 What are the benefits of Infant Massage?